Terms of Service

 10.1 Service quality

-We work hard to keep Fluxer reliable and stable, but the Services are provided on an "as is" and "as available" basis.
-To the fullest extent the law allows, we make no express or implied warranties about the Services, including warranties of merchantability, fitness for a particular purpose, or that the Services will be uninterrupted, secure, or error-free.
+Fluxer is maintained with care, but the Services are provided on an "as is" and "as available" basis.
+To the fullest extent the law allows, no express or implied warranties are given about the Services, including warranties of merchantability, fitness for a particular purpose, or that the Services will be uninterrupted, secure, or error-free.

-We can't guarantee 100% uptime or availability, that the Services will be free from defects or vulnerabilities, or that content transmitted through the Services will always be delivered or stored.
+We cannot guarantee 100% uptime or availability, that the Services will be free from defects or vulnerabilities, or that content sent through the Services will always be delivered or stored.

-What this disclaimer doesn't cover.
-This disclaimer doesn't limit our responsibility for problems that are our fault.
-It doesn't override any mandatory consumer protection rights that apply to you.
-And it doesn't excuse our own negligence, wilful misconduct, or failure to meet obligations we've voluntarily taken on in these terms or our Privacy Policy.
+What this disclaimer does not cover.
+This disclaimer does not limit our responsibility for problems that are our fault.
+It does not override any mandatory consumer protection rights that apply to you.
+And it does not excuse our own negligence, wilful misconduct, or failure to meet obligations we have voluntarily taken on in these terms or our Privacy Policy.

 10.2 Limitation of liability

-To the maximum extent the law allows, Fluxer won't be liable for any indirect, incidental, consequential, special, or punitive damages, or any loss of profits, revenues, data, goodwill, or other intangible losses, arising out of or in connection with your use of, or inability to use, the Services, regardless of the legal theory, even if we've been advised of the possibility.
+To the maximum extent the law allows, Fluxer is not liable for any indirect, incidental, consequential, special, or punitive damages, or any loss of profits, revenues, data, goodwill, or other intangible losses, arising out of or in connection with your use of, or inability to use, the Services, regardless of the legal theory, even if we have been advised of the possibility.

 What we never exclude.
-Nothing in these terms limits or excludes any liability that can't be limited or excluded under applicable law, including liability for gross negligence, wilful misconduct, death or personal injury caused by our negligence, or any non-waivable rights under mandatory consumer protection laws.
-If you're a consumer in the EU/EEA, the UK, or another jurisdiction with mandatory consumer protection laws, these limitations apply only to the extent those laws permit and don't affect your statutory rights.
+Nothing in these terms limits or excludes any liability that cannot be limited or excluded under applicable law, including liability for gross negligence, wilful misconduct, death or personal injury caused by our negligence, or any non-waivable rights under mandatory consumer protection laws.
+If you are a consumer in the EU/EEA, the UK, or another jurisdiction with mandatory consumer protection laws, these limitations apply only to the extent those laws permit and do not affect your statutory rights.

 10.3 Your responsibility

-If your use of the Services or your User Content causes a third party to bring a claim against Fluxer (for example, a copyright infringement claim), you agree to cooperate with us in resolving that claim and, to the extent the law permits, to bear the reasonable costs and damages directly attributable to your actions.
-This doesn't apply to the extent a claim arises from our own breach, negligence, or wilful misconduct.
+If your use of the Services or your User Content causes a third party to bring a claim against Fluxer, such as a copyright infringement claim, you agree to cooperate with us in resolving that claim and, to the extent the law permits, to bear the reasonable costs and damages directly attributable to your actions.
+This does not apply to the extent a claim arises from our own breach, negligence, or wilful misconduct.

-If you're a consumer in the EU/EEA, the UK, or another jurisdiction where indemnification clauses are restricted against consumers, this section applies only to the extent permitted by the mandatory laws of your jurisdiction.
+If you are a consumer in the EU/EEA, the UK, or another jurisdiction where indemnification clauses are restricted against consumers, this section applies only to the extent permitted by the mandatory laws of your jurisdiction.

 11. Dispute resolution and governing law

 Informal resolution first.
-If you have a concern or dispute, please get in touch at support@fluxer.app first.
-We'll try to work with you in good faith to sort things out informally within 30 days.
+If you have a concern or dispute, contact support@fluxer.app first.
+We will work with you in good faith to resolve it informally within 30 days.

 Governing law.
 Unless otherwise required by mandatory local law, these terms and any disputes arising from them or the Services are governed by Swedish law, without regard to conflict-of-law rules.